California-Strawberry-Commission/laser-runner-cutter/ros2/README.md

 This project uses **Ubuntu 20.04 (Focal Fossa)**!
 Newer versions of ROS are not currently supported!

 ## Auto-Install
-Auto-Installation assumes a fresh version of Ubuntu 20.04 on a dedicated deployment or development machine.
+Auto-Installation assumes a fresh version of **Ubuntu 20.04 desktop/server** on a dedicated deployment or development PC.

 1. Clone this repository into your home directory

+        $ cd ~
         $ git clone https://github.com/California-Strawberry-Commission/laser-runner-cutter

-2. Run the install script in `laser-runner-cutter/ros2`
+1. Run the install script in `laser-runner-cutter/ros2`

         $ cd laser-runner-cutter/ros2
         $ bash install.sh

-3. Set up your environment.
-If clone elsewhere, use that directory.
-Optionally, add this line to the end of your `.bashrc` to automagically activate the environment on every login (useful for deployed systems)
+1. Set up your environment.
+If you cloned somewhere other than home, use that directory instead of `~`.
+Optionally, also add this line to the end of your `.bashrc` to automagically activate the environment on every login (useful for deployed/dev systems)

         $ source ~/laser-runner-cutter/setup.bash

-## Setup
-1. Install [ROS 2](https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html).
-Once installed, run:

-        $ source /opt/ros/foxy/setup.zsh

-1. Create ROS workspace

-        $ mkdir -p ~/ros2_ws/src
-        $ cd ~/ros2_ws

-1. Create Python virtual environment

-        $ python3 -m venv venv  --system-site-packages --symlinks
-        $ touch venv/COLCON_IGNORE
-        $ source venv/bin/activate

-1. If using VS Code, install the ROS extension for VS Code.
-Then, add the following to `.vscode/settings.json` in your project directory:

-        "~/ros2_ws/venv/lib/python3.8/site-packages"

 ### Using Helios DAC on Linux